 UChicago students and alumni with diverse backgrounds and majors have found the study and practice of law to be greatly rewarding.
-Careers in law is open to all students and alumni of the College who are interested in exploring a career in the legal field.
+Careers in Law resources are open to all students and alumni of the College who are interested in exploring a career in the legal field.

 Careers in Law Advising

-Whether you are thinking about law for the first time or you know exactly what you want to do with your law degree, meet with the Careers in Law Program Director, Bill Chamberlain, or one of our dedicated Careers in Law advisers, to receive an individualized roadmap to your career goals.
+Whether you are thinking about law for the first time or know exactly what you want to do with your law degree, meet with a member of the Careers in Law team to receive an individualized roadmap to your career goals.

-Set up an in-person or virtual advising appointment through UChicago Handshake
+Set up an in-person or virtual advising appointment with Program Director Rob Cameron or pre-law advisers Bill Chamberlain and Melissa Ross through UChicago Handshake.

 Law School Application Advising

-If you are a current student or an alum applying to law school, we are here to support you as you take the next step in launching your career in the legal field.
-Check out the law school application timeline and meet with a Careers in Law adviser to review your personal statement and resume, and to develop an application strategy.
+We are here to support current students and alumni through every step of the law school application process!
+Check out the law school application timeline and meet with a Careers in Law adviser to review your materials, including the personal statement, and to develop an application strategy.

-Set up an in-person or virtual advising appointment through UChicago Handshake
+Set up an in-person or virtual advising appointment with Program Director Rob Cameron, Assistant Director Gaby Smith, or pre-law adviser Melissa Ross through UChicago Handshake.

 Law School Visits

-Law school admissions representatives from around the country visit UChicago each fall to help students learn more about specific schools and gain insight into the application process.
+Admissions representatives from top law schools around the country visit UChicago each fall to help students learn more about specific schools and gain insight into the application process.

 UChicago Law School Open House